How do I remove a car from my insurance policy?

 It’s also important to note your state’s license plate requirements when dropping coverage.
 Some states require that drivers surrender their plates, so contact your local DMV before dropping your insurance coverage for that vehicle to understand any other necessary steps.

-If you are considering switching insurance companies altogether, comparing quotes with different providers is the best way to start.
-Use The Zebra's quote tool below to compare quotes from over 100 providers.
+If you are considering switching car insurance companies altogether, comparing rates from different providers is the best way to start.